Emmanuel746/Emmanuel746/README.md

 - 🔭 I’m currently working on building my data analysis skills
 - 🌱 I’m currently learning Data Analytics in the NG30 Days of Learning
-- 👯 I’m looking to collaborate on everything Data Analysis and Projects
+- 👯 I’m looking to collaborate with individuals on everything Data Analysis and Projects
-- 🤔 I’m looking for help with understanding concepts and breaking down of technical concepts needed for this journey
+- 🤔 I’m looking for help with understanding and breaking down of technical concepts needed for this journey
 - 💬 Ask me about my learning journey; the good, the bad and the ugly.
 - 📫 How to reach me: https://twitter.com/Moses48844452
 - 😄 Pronouns: (He/Him/His)